 Small, But Mighty

 The Dyson V6 Trigger cordless is a handheld vacuum that runs off of the signature Dyson cyclonic power.
 It doesn’t have a ton of bells and whistles, but its smart design and user-interface makes it a simple (and effective) vacuum.
-At just under $200, this handheld vacuum is at the top of the market for handhelds, but its low maintenance and long lifespan may just make it the right handheld for you.
+This handheld vacuum is at the top of the market for handhelds, but its low maintenance and long lifespan may just make it the right handheld for you.

 Derek Hales is the Editor-in-Chief and Founder of ModernCastle.com.
 He is a passionate perfectionist when it comes to testing and reviewing products for the home.
 When he is not testing new products, Derek enjoys golf, tennis, and PC gaming.
 Derek lives in Phoenix, Arizona, with his wife, Samantha, and poodle, Tibbers.